-NOTE: IEP teams should carefully consider potentially harmful effects.
+NOTE: IEP teams must carefully consider potentially harmful effects.
 Rarely should 'None' be selected.
 If the team is considering that there are no potential harmful effects, consultation with the ODLSS District Representative is recommended.

-PARAPROFESSIONAL SUPPORT44
+PARAPROFESSIONAL SUPPORT

-In addition to the classroom teacher or Related Service Providers, paraprofessionals (Special Education Classroom Aides) may be needed to support a student with personal care, medical, academic, behavioral, social, communication, and transition needs, as well as any other issues at school, school-sponsored activities, or events.
-Any member of the IEP team, including the parents/guardians, may initiate a request for paraprofessional support to be discussed at the IEP meeting and for qualitative and quantitative45 data
+In addition to the classroom teacher or Related Service Providers, paraprofessionals may be needed to support a student with personal care, medical, academic, behavioral, social, communication, and transition needs, as well as any other needs, at school, school-sponsored activities, or events.
+Any member of the IEP team, including the parents/guardians, may request that paraprofessional support be discussed at the IEP meeting and for qualitative and quantitative71 data to be gathered to support this discussion.
+If data has not been collected or is incomplete, the meeting must be reconvened within 15 school days to discuss the student's needs and the data that has been collected since the last IEP meeting.